 - Mold Assembly: Attach the mold to an injection molding machine.
 Make sure it’s secured tightly to avoid leaks.

-- Raw Material Prep: Gather the materials for your product (PER ESEMPIO., pellet di plastica, resin powders).
+- Raw Material Prep: Gather the materials for your product (per esempio., pellet di plastica, resin powders).
 Melt them down into a liquid state.

-- Impostazione dei parametri: Adjust the injection molding machine’s key settings: temperatura (180–250°C for plastic), pressione (500–2,000 psi), e tempo di raffreddamento (10–30 secondi).
+- Parameter Setting: Adjust the injection molding machine’s key settings: temperatura (180–250°C for plastic), pressione (500–2,000 psi), and cooling time (10–30 secondi).

-Fase 4: Post-trattamento & Controllo di qualità (1–2 Days)
+Phase 4: Post-trattamento & Controllo qualità (1–2 Days)

 Finish the products to meet your standards.